|

 had to deal with much misunderstanding over the design and safety of

-1960's when building exteriors were cleaned using raw hydrofluoric acid and
+exteriors were cleaned using raw hydrofluoric acid and the strong alkalis

-the strong alkalis that were, and still are, used as floor strippers.
-Many beautiful building exteriors were
+that were, and still are, used as floor strippers.
+Many beautiful building

 understanding of the thought process that a modern manufacturer uses to